Witches’ Stairs Are a Centuries-Old Trend That Still Works a Trick (and Treat) in Small Spaces

 When working with such a bewitching design, there is one warning that Graham says you need to be wary of.
 "Be careful about making use of them as they do not always meet the required building code," he says.
 "Ultimately it depends on where and how they are going to be used."

-In saying that, witches' stairs can be quite an interesting design feature within themselves, although they can take some time getting used to climbing them.
+In saying that, witches' stairs can be quite an interesting design feature within themselves, although they can take some time to get used to climbing them.
 Despite its spooky name, this staircase design is quite a stylish choice for lofts and small spaces.
 Giving life and originality to the more practical and mundane parts of our homes is a fun way to add character to spaces.

 Olivia Wolfe is a News Writer at Livingetc.
 She recently graduated from University of the Arts London, London College of Communication with a Masters Degree in Arts and Lifestyle Journalism.
 In her previous experience, she has worked with multiple multimedia publications in both London and the United States covering a range of culture-related topics, with an expertise in art and design.
 At the weekends she can be found working on her oil paintings, reading, or antique shopping at one of London's many vintage markets.